-Guidelines for all collected homework assignments MATH 131: Calculus II, Section 2
+Guidelines for all collected homework assignments MATH 131: Calculus II, Section 1

-Reading Assignments: Advanced Preparation.
-Hand these assignments in at the beginning of class the day they are due (one class period before our lecture and class discussion on the reading).
+Reading Assignments: Advanced preparation.
+Hand these assignments in at the beginning of class the day they are due, one class period before our class discussion and work on the reading.
 Reading Assignments all have four parts as listed below.
-Please:

-- Do your assignment on the handout provided. - Put your name in the space provided on the first page. - Staple your pages together if you have more than one. - Make your work legible and neat. - Use full sentences when responding to questions unless otherwise noted.

-It is recommended that you use pencil for these assignments.
-A Reading Assignment is a reflection of your understanding of the text and it is not expected that you completely understand all the material in the section when you have completed the reading assignment.
+You do not need a new page for each part.
+Please put your name on the first page of every assignment and staple your pages together if you have more than one.
+You may use both sides of the paper.
+Your work should be legible and neat.
+It is recommended that you use a pencil.
+A Reading Assignment is a reflection of your understanding of the text and it is not expected that you completely understand all the material in the section when you have completed it.
 Thus it is not expected that you consult outside resources or spend copious amounts of time on these, though you should spend a decent amount of focused time reading and responding to questions.
-One to one and a half hours should be about the right amount of time for each Reading Assignment.
-Below are the four parts you must complete for each reading assignment:
+One hour should be about the right amount of time for each Reading Assignment.

-1) Response: After reading the assigned material at least once, write clear responses to the section-specific questions about the reading with full sentences.
-These questions will vary with each assignment and will be given on the handout when the reading is assigned.
-Often one to two well-worded, complete sentences is sufficient to respond to each section-specific question.
-You may also be asked to draw diagrams.
-You should be sure to read the entire section before starting to answer the questions.

-2) Questions/Overview: This is in many ways the most important part!
-Write down some of your own questions about this reading.
+- 1) Response: Read the assigned material.
+Reread as needed for complete understanding.
+Then write clear responses to the section specific questions about the reading with full sentences.
+These questions will vary with each assignment and be given when the reading is assigned.
+Often one to two complete sentences is sufficient to respond to a given question.
+You should be sure to read the entire section before starting to answer the questions. - 2) Questions/Overview: Write down some of your own questions about this reading, ready to bring up in class.
 These questions could be about a specific example in the text that is unclear to you, or why a certain hypothesis is included in the statement of a theorem, or more general questions about what something means, etc. These questions may also involve new or old concepts that are confusing to you, and connections between this reading and other ideas.
-This is your opportunity to guide the discussion of the material to the areas that confuse you and help to further your understanding; be as explicit as possible with your questions.
-If you have no questions on the material, write down some key concepts or examples that were not referred to in the reading questions.
-Roughly three complete sentences should suffice for this part, though there may be times when more is required or less is acceptable.
-Writing that you have no questions on the material will not earn you full credit!
-3) Reflection: Write two or three sentences reflecting on the process of your recent work in the course.
+This is your opportunity to guide the discussion of the material to the areas that confuse you and help to further your understanding.
+If you have no questions on the material, you should write down what were the truly important points in the section to you.
+Roughly three complete sentences should suffice for this part, though there may be times when more or less is recommended. - 3) Reflection: Write two or three sentences reflecting on the process of your work in the course.
 You do not need to spend long on this: probably only a few minutes.
 Write about how things went with any assignment or reading done for class.
 This may include what was well explained and interesting, what was confusing, and what you had to reread or rework but eventually understood.
-This should reflect both your personal feelings about the course and your interaction with the material.
+This should reflect both your personal feelings about the course and your interaction with the material. - 4) Time: Write how much time you worked on this Reading Assignment.